FAQs

 How do I get permission to take CCJS courses?

 Submit your stamp request on the CCJS stamps website.
-Stamps typically do not take more than 24 business hours to clear.
-Please make sure your email is spelled correctly on the form.
+Stamps are reviewed in the order that they come in and typically do not take more than 24 business hours to clear.
+Please make sure your UMD email is spelled correctly on the form.

 Do I still have to get permission for CCJS if I’m in the major?